 Military Member’s compensation includes basic pay, special pay, and allowances, all of which is used to calculate spousal support and child support to be paid by the Military Member to a non-Military spouse and/or dependent.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law, divorce, and Veteran’s benefits.
 We represent clients and Veterans alike in Sacramento, California and in Northern California with services they need and deserve when addressing filing for divorce, support and Veteran benefits.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Military Members Support Payments

 Military Members support payments, made by active duty Military Members, is determined on the income received.
 This income is any basic pay, special pay, bonus pay, and any basic allowances for housing (BAH), or basic allowances for subsistence (BAS).